 Find out how to streamline your payments, expand to new markets, and increase conversion rates to succeed in online gambling.

 Online gambling payments processing

-Corefy covers all essential aspects and represents a full-fledged solution for your online gambling business.
-We bring together everything required to accept payments and send payouts globally — 650+ payment service providers and 400+ payment methods to cover all geographies your business is targeting.
+Corefy covers all essential aspects and represents an all-in-one solution for the online gambling business.
+We combine everything required to accept payments and send payouts globally — 650+ payment service providers and 400+ payment methods to cover all geographies your business targets.

 Since our development team is located in Ukraine (Kyiv), we can't help mentioning this region on a standalone basis.
-Ukraine has recently entered the gambling industry legal zone.
-The country’s president signed the Gambling Act into law in August 2020.
-Under the bill, such verticals as online gambling, bookmaking, slot halls, and offline casinos are all legal, but casinos may only be located in hotels.
-In case you planned to target this geography, now is the best time.
-Our team is ready to assist you and share the expertise about the Ukrainian market.
+Ukraine entered the gambling industry legal zone in August 2020.
+Since then, such verticals as online gambling, bookmaking, slot halls, and offline casinos are all legal, but casinos may only be located in hotels.